 - Consistent high demand from a pool of students

 - Competition from the purpose-built student accommodation sector, especially in large student cities

 - Competition from new Build to Rent property increasingly being built in city centres

-- Higher wear and tear bills
+- Higher wear and tear bills from student tenants

 - Rental voids in summer

 - HMO’s need to be licensed every five years

 Do you have experience of UK student property investment?
 We would love to hear your comments on whether it is a worthwhile experience – let us know!